bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Deprecated Bootstrap v5.3

-You can render the dropdown menu in dark mode by setting the `dark` property
+You can render the dropdown menu in dark mode by setting the `dark` property.

 <HighlightCard>
   <b-dropdown v-model="show28" text="Dropdown Button" dark class="m-md-2">